 Smith says that a lash enhancement tattoo shouldn't be confused with an eyeliner tattoo; in fact, the procedures are very different.
 Eyeliner tattoos are permanent and done on the outer eyelid, while lash enhancements are semi-permanent and done in the inner waterline.
 "Lash enhancements last between one to three years depending on the client and their lifestyle," Smith says.

-For Jackie, Smith mixed black and red pigments to get the colour exactly right.
-"I add a bit of red to help the pigment from cooling down, so it doesn't turn grey or blue," she says.
+For Jackie, Smith mixed black and red pigments to get the color exactly right.
+"I add a bit of red to help the pigment from cooling down, so it doesn't turn gray or blue," she says.
 "It's going to stay true black over time."
 To prepare Jackie's skin, Smith applied numbing cream for ten minutes before tattooing each eye.
 "She shouldn't feel any stinging or pain," Smith says, "more of a vibrating sensation."

 After "breaking" the skin with the first tattoo layer, Smith applied more numbing cream before depositing ink on Jackie's waterline.
 She continued using alternating layers of numbing cream and ink three to four times until she reached her desired level of pigment.
 The final result was a thick, barely-there line of black ink that made Smith's client's lash line subtly pop.
 Click play to see her complete transformation.